 Problems often arise when people don’t coordinate these methods of passing on their estate.
 If you have a well-drafted estate plan in place, you will ensure that your estate passes to whom you want, when you want, and is carried out in the manner you’ve chosen.

-If your family has experienced the loss of a family member, our law firm can assist you with the legal process that occurs when a loved one passes away.
-We can provide families with quality Probate and Trust Administration services tailored to each client’s specific needs and goals.
+If your family has experienced the loss of a family member, our estate lawyers can assist you with the legal process that occurs when a loved one passes away.
+We can provide families with quality probate and trust administration services tailored to each client’s specific needs and goals.

 Probate is the legal process of administering that portion of an estate that does not pass by operation of law.
 The process includes the appointment of an estate representative (executor, administrator, or commissioner), the identification of probate assets, payment of creditors, and distribution to heirs either under a will or Ohio’s laws of intestate succession.

 A Guardianship is a court-supervised proceeding which names an individual or entity to manage the affairs of an incapacitated person.
-A Guardianship may also include the duty to care for the incapacitated person.
+A guardianship may also include the duty to care for the incapacitated person.
+Our estate planning attorneys help clients create a plan to handle their affairs in the event they become disabled or a guardianship becomes necessary.